yasirah-tech/my-first-repo/README.md

 # my-first-repo
 Hello my name is Yasirah.
 I am a 23 year old Brooklyn native.
-I have lived in the same neighborhood and on the same block and you would think I know everyone on it, but I do not.
-I actually traveled alot gro
+I enjoy making videos and short films with my friends and I can't wait to create short films with the MArcy Lab family.